sarambl/climate_modeling_exercises/README.md

 Institutionen för naturgeografi och kvartärgeologi <br/>
 Stockholms universitet <br/>

+The code was partially developed by Anders Moberg, June 2013<br/>
+anders.moberg@natgeo.su.se

 It has since been translated to English and the code translated to python from matlab by: